U.S. moving to resupply Jordan's military with munitions: officials

 At his meeting with lawmakers, Abdullah remarked that Jordan’s military had become adept at using unguided bombs but stressed the need for precision-guided munitions, according to a Senate source at the talks, speaking on condition of anonymity.

 Sources in the United States and Jordan say the kingdom has requested Joint Direct Attack Munitions, or JDAMs, which can modify conventional bombs to convert into precision-guided systems, using global position system (GPS) technology.
-JDAMs are manufactured by Boeing (BA.N).
+JDAMs are manufactured by Boeing.

 That request is being considered by the United States, one U.S. official said.